Daniel-KM/Omeka-S-module-BlockPlus/README.md

 - [ ] Integrate sidebar forms for block Showcase
 - [ ] Auto-create asset when image is uploaded in a Html field.
 - [ ] Update site of mirror page to get good url for $resource->siteUrl().
+- [ ] Merge PageDate with upstream PageDateTime.

 Warning